 The functioning transport of goods to all parts of the world is the backbone of international trade and a prospering global economy.
 Infineon semiconductor solutions for both Battery Electric Vehicles (BEV) and Hydrogen Fuel Cell Electric Vehicles (FCEV) help make trucks, buses and agricultural vehicles emission-free.

-Freight transport is responsible for a high percentage of vehicle emissions.
+Freight transport causes a high percentage of vehicle emissions.
 The electrification of vehicle classes in this area is therefore a central building block in the current efforts towards green mobility.
-In this transformation, Infineon is a key enabler of electric vehicles including freight transport.
+In this transformation, Infineon is a key enabler of electric vehicles, including freight transport.
 To make sustainable mobility work here, battery electric vehicles as well as hydrogen-based fuel-cell electric drives will be needed, and both will have to use energy generated from renewable sources.

 Digital technologies including semiconductors play a key role in the ongoing "smartification" of freight vehicles by applying sensor solutions and reliable connectivity.
 Infineon helps to engineer designs for this kind of vehicles with proven expertise and a comprehensive portfolio of robust, high-quality control and power semiconductor solutions.